KirkDJohnson/Malicious-Packet-Capture-Analysis-Lab/README.md

 <h2>Lab Overview:</h2>

 <p align="center">
-My go-to first step when first analyzing a packet capture file is to view Capture File Properties in statistics to see how many packets, how long the capture was, and when it took place.<br/>
+After reviewing the sceranrio, the description highlights what likely could be malware was downloaded onto Sarah's computer by opening a file from a customer.
+With the provided packet capture, my go-to first step when first analyzing a packet capture file is to view Capture File Properties in statistics to see how many packets, how long the capture was, and when it took place.<br/>
 <img src="https://github.com/KirkDJohnson/Malicious-Packet-Capture-Analysis-Lab/assets/164972007/6ff287ad-8204-49a4-8dfa-af0df3a198cc" alt="Dridex Malware Analysis"/>
 <br />
 <br />